-To the extent that directors were involved in the preparation of a prospectus or a similar statement, they may be liable under the prospectus liability rules.
+To the extent that directors were involved in the preparation of a prospectus, a key information document or a similar statement, they may be liable under the prospectus liability rules.

 Additionally, article 754 CO provides for a statutory basis for claims against the directors and the management of a company.
-More specifically, article 754 CO states that directors and all other persons engaged in the management or the liquidation of the company are liable both to the company and the individual shareholders for any losses or damages arising from a wilful or negligent breach of their duties.
+More specifically, article 754 CO states that directors and all other persons engaged in the management or the liquidation of the company are liable both to the company and the individual shareholders for any losses or damage arising from a wilful or negligent breach of their duties.
 Shareholders can sue either on behalf of the company (derivative suit), or in their own right.
-We note, however, that a shareholder who decides to bring an action in his or her own right, will be limited to claiming damages that directly result from the director's breach of duties.
-In most cases, however, a shareholder's damages will be indirect damages only (ie, shares are worth less because the company is worth less).
+However, a shareholder who decides to bring an action in his or her own right, will be limited to claiming damages that directly result from the director's breach of duties.
+In most cases, however, the damage to the shareholder will be indirect (ie, the shares are worth less because the company is worth less).